CookieRobot/discordMonsterGame/README.txt

 Inside the DIST folder there exists a file called helpCommand.txt It can be accessed by users with !help you may edit this file if you wish for it to say something else.

-If you have any questions tweet me at @CookieRobo